Marshall Guill

 Marshall Franklin "Shorty" Guill (September 20, 1897 - May 11, 1931) was an American football and baseball player for the Georgia Tech Golden Tornado of the Georgia Institute of Technology.
 He was a member of the ANAK Society.
 He graduated with an M. E. in 1918.

-Early years
+Early life

 Guill was born in Sparta, Georgia on September 20, 1897 to Marshall Abner Guill and Zella Ada Moore.